Making OpenFold Structure Predictions in ChimeraX

 openfold install [directory] [downloadModelWeights true | false] branch name

 The openfold install command creates a Python virtual environment to install the ChimeraX OpenFold fork Github.
 If no directory is specified then ~/openfold3 in the user's home directory is used.
 The directory will be created or if it already exists must be empty.
-It then downloads the OpenFold network parameters and Chemical Component Dictionary to ~/.openfold3.
-Finally it makes an index of the atom counts for each CCD code so that the ChimeraX OpenFold interface can report the total number of tokens (residues plus ligand atoms) in an assembly in order to judge whether the computer has enough memory to make the requested prediction.
+It then downloads the OpenFold network parameters to ~/.openfold3.

 The install uses a fork of the OpenFold repository https://github.com/RBVI/openfold-3.
-It uses git branch chimerax of this fork unless the branch option is specified in which case it installs the specified branch.
-The branch option is for testing new versions of OpenFold.
-The default branch is chimerax_openfold.
+It uses git branch chimerax_openfold of this fork unless the branch option is specified in which case it installs the specified branch.

 The install process executes these commands to make the virtual environment and install OpenFold.
 It uses the ChimeraX Python executable to create the virtual environment.
 OpenFold will no longer work if ChimeraX is moved or deleted and will need to be reinstalled in that case.
 It will also no longer work if the openfold directory itself is moved since the openfold executable refers to the install location to find python.